 Over the years, additional faculty and staff were hired to replace individuals who accepted other positions or who retired.
 In 1990, Julia McGivern, a clinical assistant professor at the Waisman Center on campus, was given an adjunct appointment in the department to facilitate her teaching and supervision activities with school psychology students.
 Her appointment was expanded from adjunct to a clinical professorship in the Department of Educational Psychology in 1996 (through 2016).
 During the 1991-1992 academic year Karen Stoiber was hired as a visiting professor and the program was reaccredited by APA for another five years.
 Stephen Quintana joined the program in January, 1996.
 Craig Albers joined the faculty in 2004, and Jennifer Asmus was hired as a Visiting Professor for the 2004-05 academic year, and Associate Professor starting Fall, 2005.
 Upon the retirements of Drs.
 Kratochwill and McGivern in 2016, Andy Garbacz was hired as an Assistant Professor and Kristy Kelly was hired as a Clinical Assistant Professor.
 Upon the retirement of Maribeth Gettinger in 2018, Stephen Kilgus (Associate Professor) and Katie Eklund (Assistant Professor) were hired.
-Currently, the program includes five full-time faculty (Albers, Asmus, Eklund, Garbacz, and Kilgus), one 25% faculty member (Quintana), one clinical professor (Kelly), one academic staff lecturer (Racine Gilles), and three affiliates (Farley, Ershler, and McCary) associated with the Waisman Center.
+Dave Klingbeil was hired in 2020 to enhance academic assessment and intervention content within the program.
+Initiating the EdS program led to a hire of a second clinical faculty member; Elizabeth Hagermoser-Bayley was hired as a Clinical Assistant Professor in 2020.
+Currently, the program includes six full-time faculty (Albers, Asmus, Eklund, Garbacz, Kilgus, and Klingbeil), one 25% faculty member (Quintana), two clinical professors (Hagermoser-Bayley and Kelly), one academic staff lecturer (Racine Gilles), and three affiliates (Farley, Ershler, and McCary) associated with the Waisman Center.